Wingham Brush Nature Reserve

-The Wingham Brush Nature Reserve is a protected nature reserve that is located in the Mid North Coast region of New South Wales, in eastern Australia.
+The Wingham Brush Nature Reserve is a protected nature reserve in the Mid North Coast region of New South Wales, in eastern Australia.
 The 8 ha reserve is a rare example of sub tropical lowland rainforest and is situated on the Manning River.

 Features

 Much of Australia's lowland sub tropical rainforest was cleared for housing and agriculture, leaving only small patches remaining, such as at Wingham Brush The soils are derived from the Manning River.
 These alluvial soils are enriched from basaltic deposits upstream at Barrington Tops and the Comboyne and Bulga Plateaux.
 The average annual rainfall is 1100 mm at Wingham.

 Fauna

 The most obvious mammal species in the rainforest is the grey-headed flying fox.
 Many other species of bats occur here too.
 Noteworthy birds occurring here include the osprey, green catbird, wompoo fruit-dove and brush turkey.
 Nocturnal gliders and possums occur in the rainforest, as do many species of reptiles, such as the land mullet.